HAECHI-LABS/vvisp/CONFIGURATION.md

 We use [dotenv](https://github.com/motdotla/dotenv) that loads environment variables from a `.env` file into [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env).

 > `.env` is a file to set environment variables.
-If there is no `.env` file in root directory, some functions of haechi-cli don't work and print ```.env file does not exist``` error message.
+If there is no `.env` file in root directory, some functions of vvisp don't work and print ```.env file does not exist``` error message.

 - `NETWORK`: The name of network you want to connect to.
 We use [infura](https://infura.io/) except local network.
 Choose one of [local, mainnet, ropsten, kovan, rinkeby]. ***REQUIRED***
 - `PORT`: The port number you want to connect to when local network is chosen.